GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 **Status:** Complete
 **Author:** Greg Stanton

 These notes take the reader from _zero_ (no knowledge of WebGL2 or GLSL) to _hero_ (confidence in everything from low-level state management to 3D graphics production).
-Diagrams and references on prerequisite concepts are provided.
+Brief explanations of prerequisite concepts are provided.
 Following the prerequisite material, the notes introduce the fundamentals of WebGL2 and GLSL in a natural order, chunking concepts and syntax into a Q&A format, suitable for spaced-repetition practice with software like [Anki](https://apps.ankiweb.net/).
 Projects are integrated throughout, with solution code, to provide practice applying ideas as soon as they’re introduced.

 # Background
 This guide focuses on the _programmable geometry pipeline_—creating form and color through code, logic, and mathematics.
 It covers the irreducible minimum required to build a 3D engine from scratch.
 While it establishes the foundation for all graphics tasks, it does not cover external asset management (like texture image loading), focusing instead on the state machine and the vertex/fragment logic essential for procedural graphics and tools like the [RMF Engine](https://github.com/GregStanton/proposal-rmf-engine).
 Before diving into the programmable geometry pipeline, we'll make sure we have the prerequisite concepts and skills in place.

 ## Prerequisite topics
+Prerequisites include both programming and math.

+**Programming:**
 Knowledge of HTML and JavaScript is assumed.

+**Mathematics:**
-Diagrams and references are provided for the following prerequisite topics in computer graphics:
+Simple, concise explanations are provided for the topics below.

 * 3D primitives, including triangle strips and triangle fans
+* Matrix representations of geometric transformations
 * Homogeneous coordinates in projective geometry
-* Matrix representations of linear, affine, and projective transformations
 * Transforms in the standard 3D rendering pipeline

-## Prerequisite diagrams and references
+## Prerequisite explanations

-This section contains references and diagrams covering the graphics prerequisites.

-### Drawing modes
+This section explains the mathematical prerequisites at the level of detail we will need, with references for anyone desiring additional detail.

+### 3D primitives (drawing modes)

 The image below is sufficient for understanding WebGL drawing modes (shape “kinds” in p5.js):